jmansk/ShutUpReddit/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE) (or specify your preferred license).
+This project is open source and available under the [MIT License](LICENSE).

 ## Acknowledgments